Identification and Estimation of Causal Effects in High-Frequency Event Studies: Identification in High-Frequency Event Studies

 \citet{lucca:moench:2015} documented large average excess returns on U.S. equities in anticipation of monetary policy decisions made at scheduled FOMC meetings.\footnote{More specifically, \citet{lucca:moench:2015} looked at unconditional excess returns in the twenty-four hours before scheduled FOMC announcements while \citet{hu/pan/wang/zhu:2022} looked at the overnight excess returns before the same announcements.} This pre-FOMC drift is not found for fixed-income assets.
 They noted that the pre-FOMC drift cannot be explained by changes in the public information set in the twenty-four hours ahead of the FOMC meeting as FOMC members refrain from providing monetary policy information through speeches and interviews in the week before FOMC meetings.
 They were more inclined to attribute the pre-FOMC drift to informational frictions.
 This is empirically supported by \citet{cieslak/morse/vissing-jorgensen:2019} who showed that large pre-FOMC drift is the result of news leakage prior to the announcement of unexpectedly accommodating monetary policy.
 They provided evidence of systematic informal communication, including both outright leaks emerging in the media and private newsletters and systematic preferential access to the Fed enjoyed by some private financial institutions.
 The subsequent literature {[}see, e.g., \citet{hu/pan/wang/zhu:2022}{]} found that other major U.S. macroeconomic news announcements give rise to pre-announcement drifts in excess returns.
 Here the sources of the leakage depend on the specific context.
 Another implication of leakage, serial dependence, is also documented empirically {[}see, e.g., \citet{bernile/hu/tang:2016}, \citet{cieslak/morse/vissing-jorgensen:2019} and \citet{lucca:moench:2015}{]}.
 Overall, the literature contains substantive evidence of information leakage and informal public communication.

-The leakage documented in the literature does not necessarily imply that relative exogeneity is violated.
+As we discuss below, the leakage documented in the literature does not necessarily imply that relative exogeneity is violated.
 Intuitively, as long as the key news is revealed with the actual announcements, the high-frequency event study is still characterized by the lumpy manner with which a disproportionate amount of information is unveiled to the public.\footnote{This argument applies to the effects of President Trump's tweets that criticize the Federal Reserve on financial markets documented by \citet{bianchi/kind/kung:2020}.
 They showed that those tweets had a negative effect on the expected Fed funds rate with the magnitude growing by horizon.
 If the tweet occurs in between the time the survey is collected and the scheduled macroeconomic announcement, then $D_{t}$ does not isolate the expected component of the news correctly.
 This challenges relative exogeneity.
 However, if the key macroeconomic data information is revealed in the announcement, then $D_{t}$ is primarily driven by the infinite variance policy shock $e_{t}$ and so missing the effect of the tweets on the updates of the expectations is negligible.}

 With regards to the choice of the length of the event window, the early literature commonly used a 1-day window while the more recent literature recommended to use narrower windows with the goal of reducing the background noise.
-The latter refers to variation in $u_{t}$ on the day of the announcement that is related to news other than the policy news.
 In addition, it is common in the literature to use the same window for both $Y_{t}$ and $D_{t}$. \citet{nakamura/steinsson:2018} is an exception as they used a 1-day window for $Y_{t}$ and a 30-minute window for $D_{t}$.